tekjoey/website/content/resume.md

 - Troubleshot and solved over two-hundred incidents both in-person and remotely ranging from resetting credentials to analyzing failed hard drives.
 - Recommended and installed cost-effective and productive hardware and software for end-users.
 - Continually learned about new technologies and improved current skills through various online trainings.

-### Radar, Airfield, and Weather Systems
-**Air National Guard** [January 2016 – Present]

-- Installed, maintained, tested, removed, and replaced mission-critical aircraft radio communication systems.
-- Led engaging training sessions for multiple Airmen that increased job knowledge and job performance.
-- Promoted to the rank of Staff Sergeant after completion of Airmen Leadership School and demonstration of competency and integrity.
-- Obtained Secret Clearance.

 ## Professional Development
 ### Homelab